-I recently read The Poisonwood Bible by Barbara Kingsolver, a true modern classic.
-In the novel we’re introduced to Nathan Price, a fierce Baptist missionary with an independent streak who took his family to the Congo in the late 1950s.
-Narrated by his wife and four daughters, it is simply a spellbinding story.
-It’s also a brutal story, particularly in its indictment of Price for his selfishness, legalism, heavy-handedness, arrogance, and callous disregard for the wellbeing of his family and of those he has purportedly been sent to serve.
-He’s not only an ugly American, he’s also an ugly Christian.
+In The Poisonwood Bible by Barbara Kingsolver, we’re introduced to Nathan Price, a fierce Baptist missionary with an independent streak who took his family to the Congo in the late 1950s.
+Narrated by his wife and four daughters, it’s a spellbinding story.
+It’s also brutal, particularly in its indictment of Price for his selfishness, legalism, heavy-handedness, arrogance, and callous disregard for the wellbeing of his family and of those he has purportedly been sent to serve.
+He’s not only an ugly American; he’s also an ugly Christian.

 Kingsolver’s own childhood included a brief stint in the Congo as the daughter of an American physician, and this experience undoubtedly shaped the way she sees the world.
 Interestingly, though, in the Author’s Note she writes:

 I thank Virginia and Wendell Kingsolver, especially, for being different in every way from the parents I created for the narrators of this tale.
 I was the fortunate child of medical and public-health workers, whose compassion and curiosity led them to the Congo.
 They brought me to a place of wonders, taught me to pay attention, and set me early on a path of exploring the great, shifting terrain between righteousness and what’s right.

 As a son of missionaries, and one with a particular interest in matters of faith, ethics, and justice, I’d wanted to read The Poisonwood Bible for a long time, and I’m glad I finally had the chance.
 It really is a great novel.
 And while the damning portrayal of Nathan Price is admittedly a caricature, an honest look at the history of Christian mission reveals that self-identified followers of Christ have at times been involved in some pretty awful stuff.